• Level of education

 Targeted skills

-Handle key concepts and use common mathematical techniques useful in geosciences.
+Understand key concepts and apply common mathematical techniques used in the geosciences.

-Using scientific software to address geoscience problems using mathematical tools.
+Using scientific software to address geoscience problems with mathematical tools.

 Read more